 This post may contain affiliate links.
 Please read my disclosure.

-This Authentic Kung Pao Chicken recipe is made with spicy dried chilies, tongue numbing Sichuan peppercorns and stir fried peanuts in a lightly sweet and savory sauce.
+This spicy king pao chicken recipe is made with spicy dried chilies, tongue numbing Sichuan peppercorns and stir fried peanuts in a lightly sweet and savory sauce.

-The boyfriend and I are HUGE fans of this dish.
-Perfectly spicy and flavorful, it's incredible served with simple steamed white rice (learn how to make the perfect pot of rice).
+The boyfriend and I are HUGE fans of this classic Chinese dish.
+Perfectly spicy and flavorful, it's incredible served with simple steamed rice (white or brown rice) or this instant pot jasmine rice.

 The sauce is thick and velvety, filled with spice and umami flavor.
-The chicken is tender and juicy, perfectly caramelized on the outside - it's as good as this Shanghai chicken or air fryer orange chicken (we LOVE this).
+Tender pieces of diced chicken are perfectly caramelized on the outside - it's as good as this Shanghai chicken or air fryer orange chicken (we LOVE this).

 And the best part is that it's easy.
 The ingredients are easy to get either at your local grocery or online.
 The chicken marinades for just a little bit, and the dish only takes about 10-15 minutes to cook.
-It's great for an easy weeknight meal!
+You'll love this recipe for an easy weeknight meal!

 Jump to: